Envelopes of holomorphy and extension of functions of bounded type: Density of finite type polynomials

+We will say that a function $g$ defined on a dual Banach space (with values in some topological space) is \textit{locally $w^*$-continuous} at some point if there exists a (norm) neighborhood of it such that the restriction of the function to this neighborhood is $w^*$-continuous.
+A function is locally $w^*$-continuous on an open set if it is locally $w^*$-continuous at each point of the set.
+Also, a function between dual spaces is \textit{locally $w^*$-$w^*$-continuous} if it is locally $w^*$-continuous when range space is endowed with the weak-star topology.

-We end this section with a Banach-Stone type result.
-In \cite[Theorem 3.1]{Vie07} the following was proved: if $E$ and $F$ are reflexive Banach spaces, one of them Tsirelson-like, and $U\subset E$, $V\subset F$ are open balanced and $\p$-convex, then the following conditions are equivalent: ($1$) There exists a bijective mapping $g:V\to U$ such that $g\in H_b(V,U)$ ($g$ is holomorphic and the image under $g$ of $V$-bounded sets is $U$-bounded) and $g^{-1}\in H_b(U, V)$. ($2$) The algebras $H_b(U)$ and $H_b(V)$ are topologically isomorphic.
+In \cite[Theorem 3.1]{Vie07} the following is proved: if $E$ and $F$ are reflexive Banach spaces, one of them Tsirelson-like, and $U\subset E$, $V\subset F$ are open balanced and $\p(E)$-convex, then the following conditions are equivalent: \begin{itemize} \item[($i$)] There exists a bijective mapping $g:V\to U$ such that $g\in H_b(V,U)$ and $g^{-1}\in H_b(U, V)$. \item[($ii$)] The algebras $H_b(U)$ and $H_b(V)$ are topologically isomorphic. \end{itemize} When the conditions are satisfied, then $E$ and $F$ are isomorphic Banach spaces.
+In \cite[Corollary 22]{CarGarMae05} a similar result was proved for convex balanced open sets when every polynomial on either $E''$ or $F''$ is approximable.
+In which case it follows that $E'$ and $F'$ are isomorphic.